longpaladin/holy-bible-personal/README.md

-firebase auth - login and logout smoothly psalm of the day firebase push (unique ID for each user), to favourite verses
+firebase auth - login and logout smoothly psalm of the day firebase push (unique ID for each user), to favourite verses click card to navigate to studying pages, with dummy fixed content fix invalid search input snackbar animation for clicking on verse to save as favourite

 Things to do:

-skeleton - when loading verses spinners click card to navigate to studying pages, with dummy fixed content fix invalid search input animation for clicking on verse to save as favourite fix duplicates in favourites add delete button to favourites
+skeleton - when loading verses spinners

-use API in project???
+fix duplicates in favourites

-UI/UX
+add delete button to favourites

 refactor code
-text field validation + error messages learn figma
+learn figma